MicrosoftDocs/architecture-center/docs/aws-professional/eks-to-aks/cost-management-content.md

 Several Azure networking services can provide access to your applications that run in AKS:

 - [Azure Load Balancer](https://azure.microsoft.com/pricing/details/load-balancer).
 By default, Load Balancer uses Standard SKU.
-Load Balancer charges based on:
+Load Balancer charges are based on:

-  - Rules: Number of configured load-balancing and outbound rules.
+  - Rules: The number of configured load-balancing and outbound rules.
 Inbound network address translation (NAT) rules don't count in the total number of rules.
-  - Data processed: Amount of data processed inbound and outbound, independent of rules.
+  - Data processed: The amount of data processed inbound and outbound, independent of rules.
 There's no hourly charge for Standard Load Balancer with no rules configured.

 - [Azure Application Gateway](https://azure.microsoft.com/pricing/details/application-gateway).
 AKS often uses Application Gateway through [Application Gateway Ingress Controller](/azure/application-gateway/ingress-controller-overview), or by fronting a different ingress controller with manually-managed Application Gateway.
 Application Gateway supports gateway routing, transport-layer security (TLS) termination, and Web Application Firewall (WAF) functionality.
-Application Gateway charges based on:
+Application Gateway charges are based on:

   - Fixed price set by hour or partial hour.
   - Capacity unit price, an added consumption-based cost.
 Each capacity unit has at most one compute unit, 2,500 persistent connections, and 2.22-Mbps throughput.